sunpy/sunpy/doc/source/code_ref/client.rst

 .. _dataretriever_code_ref:

-SunPy genericclient
+SunPy GenericClient
 ===================

 Overview
 --------
 One of core classes in SunPy is a GenericClient or dataretriver .
 A number of instruments are supported through subclasses of the base `~sunpy.net.dataretriever.GenericClient` class.
-To see :ref:`dataretriever-sources` for a list of all of them.
+See :ref:`dataretriever-sources` for a list of all of them.

 Creating a Client and querying for data
 ---------------------------------------